![]() |

 Telephone Offers

-The major U.S. long distance telephone companies no longer offer miles for signing up for their services.
+The major U.S. long distance telephone companies no longer offer miles for signing up for their land line services.
 It was great while it lasted.
 There are a very low cost dial around services for your long distance needs.
 I used for years PowerNet Global for this purpose.
 I now use them for my regular long distance and local toll service at very low prices.
 I have been paying them less than 3.9 cents a minute for long distance within the U.S., in-state, and local toll calls.
 This includes all taxes and fees.
 To sign up with PowerNet Global, call toll free (866) 329-7280, and please tell them I referred you.
 Call (866) 329-7280 and mention Customer Referral Number TMC7500098.
 This shouldn't cost you anything, and will give me a tiny credit.
 Thanks.
 If you are using another long distance carrier for the miles, make it clear that you want a dial around service, and that you do not want to change long distance carriers.
 It is also possible to do the same thing with phone cards.
 These are often cheaper than a dial around service, but they require that you pay a minimum amount before you make a call, can run out of money in the middle of your phone call, and sometimes have a monthly minimum usage fee, surcharges, expiration dates and periodic maintenance fees.
 I leave it to you to read the small print.
 Cards that I or others recommend:

 I am looking for a site that lists most or all of the cheap cards.
 The ones on AB Tolls seem expensive.
 Please write to me if you know of such a site.
 Thanks.